- Home

 Side effects of general anaesthetic

-General anaesthesia is very safe, but like any medical procedure you may experience some side effects.
+General anaesthesia is very safe, but like any medical procedure, you may experience some side effects.
 Most side effects occur immediately after surgery and don’t last long.
 Tell your medical team if any of these side effects get worse or worry you.

 Agitation | You might cry or feel restless and anxious when you wake up.
 Some people feel like their arms or legs are twitchy.
 This is a normal reaction. |

-Sore throat or hoarseness | The tube put in your throat to help you breathe during surgery can leave you with a sore throat or a hoarse voice after the tube is removed.
+Sore throat or hoarseness | The tube placed down your throat to help you breathe while you are asleep can leave you with a sore throat or a hoarse voice after it is removed.
 This should get better in a few days. |

+Mental effects | You may feel confused, groggy or “fuzzy” in the minutes or hours after you wake up, and you may not remember why you had surgery.
 Most people make a full recovery within a few hours.
-In some cases, this may take days, particularly in elderly people and those who had memory problems before surgery.
-Rarely, people have ongoing mental effects (such as fogginess or mild memory loss) for a week or several months after surgery.
+In some cases, this may take around 24 hours, particularly in elderly people and those who had memory problems before surgery.
+Rarely, people have ongoing mental effects (such as fogginess or mild memory loss) for more than a week.
 This is called postoperative cognitive dysfunction.
-The reasons for this are unknown. |
+There is no evidence that anaesthesia worsens how the brain works (cognitive function) in the longer term. |

-Additional resources
+More resources

 View the Cancer Council NSW editorial policy.